 Minimizes Serious Falls

-This tells you the percentage of patients who sustained a major fall.
-Falls resulting in major injuries are considered by many in the nursing home industry to be an indicator of nursing care .
-Falls leading to injury are often the result of lower quality nursing care.
+This tells you the percent of patients that suffered from a major fall.
+Falls leading to major injuries are considered by many experts to be a measure of nursing care .
+Major falls which result in injury are routinely caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections